sanskrit/raw_etexts_english/blogs/manasataramgini/2016-10-01_knotting-a-string-line-parabola-conchoid-and-knot.md

 +++
-title = "Knotting a string: line, parabola, conchoid andxa0knot"
+title = "Knotting a string: line, parabola, conchoid and knot"

 +++
 **The basic construction**